 Medicinal Value:

-- Used to treat coughs, calm anger, and aid is restful sleep
+• Used against coughs, to calm anger, and as a sleep aid

 When to Harvest: